kevando/chaz-app/documentation/ROADMAP.md

 # 0.9 workspace ------------------------------------------------------------

-fixing bugs, attempting to increase logging to fabric. not sure if it did anytihing

 firebase sync: fix welcome message and how it pulls from fb on "auth" and where it sets initial scene login timeout